-Furtah Preparatory School is a 501 (c)(3) nonprofit organization and is not supported or sponsored by any particular organization, receives no public funding, and operates solely on tuition, fees, and the contributions of our families and supporters.
-The Board of Directors of FPS has reviewed the tuition and fees for the students for the 2013-2014 school year and determined that the school must receive full tuition and fees for each student enrolled to cover the costs and expenses of operating the school.
+Furtah Preparatory School is a 501 (c)(3) nonprofit organization and is not supported or sponsored by any particular organization, and operates solely on tuition, fees, and the contributions of our families and supporters.

 We understand that in this economy, some families might find it difficult to afford full tuition.
 At Furtah Preparatory School, we expect that your family will give your child's education a very high priority in your financial planning.
 Therefore, it is our expectation that every family will examine their own resources or secure other avenues of support prior to seeking financial assistance.
 However, we also do all that we can to help you find avenues to make that education accessible.
 We utilize the following programs to help make FPS affordable:

 - Payment Plans — Tuition can be broken out into 10 monthly payments, typically August to May.
 We are happy to review requests for 11 or 12 month plans as well.

 - Discounts — We provide discounts for siblings, full payment, and utilization of a tuition management program (if making monthly payments).

 - FPS Scholarships — We are happy to review requests through FACTS Financial Aid (click on Parent Login and Payment Plans/Financial Aid).

 - GSNS (also known as the SB10 or SB47 plan)— We participate in the Georgia Special Needs Scholarship program and accept your student's funds towards tuition.